wadmiraal/wadmiraal.net/src/_posts/2013-04-11-quicktip-detect-responsive-display-with-js.markdown

 ---
-title: "Detect the current mediaquery display with JS"
+title: "Detect the current CSS3 media query rule with Javascript"
 description: "Sometimes, we need to detect in what display 'mode' we are with JS.
 Classical methods involve detecting screen size or user agents, but there is a far simpler technique."
 layout: post
 tags: